Ergofly/Computer_Vision_Experiences/README.md

 # Computer_Vision_Experiences
-Experiences of CV course in XDU.
+Experiences of CV course(CS5201) in XDU.